 Though, Soviet steel welding would also be highly criticized by Western engineers for being very improper.
 Overall, the MIG-25 consisted of 80% nickel-steel alloy and 20% aluminum and titanium.

 MiG-25s would go on to be equipped with TL-25 Smerch-A radar, which was also used by the Tu-128.
-This long-range radar was intended to target the high-flying adversary bombers and reconnaissance aircraft, however, in the mid-60s the United States had begun to change its bombers utilization strategy from using high-flying aircraft to low-flying supersonic bombers which would go undetected by Soviet Air Defence.
+This long-range radar was intended to target the high-flying adversary bombers and reconnaissance aircraft, However in the mid-60s the United States had begun to change its bombers utilization strategy from using high-flying aircraft to low-flying supersonic bombers which would go undetected by Soviet Air Defence.

 It would take almost a decade for an improved radar to substitute the Smerch-A. The version MiG-25PD would be the first to receive the pulse-Doppler radar Sapphire-25.

 In addition to the radar, the Foxbat would be armed with 4 R-40 air-to-air missiles.
 These missiles had either an infrared seeker system or a semi-active radar homing seeker system.
-R-40 had a range of 35 to 60 Km of range, making the MiG-25 extremely dangerous to other aircraft in the air.
+R-40 had a range of 35 to 60 km of range, making the MiG-25 extremely dangerous to other aircraft in the air.

-This aircraft could also carry unguided bombs and displayed great bombing skills, being able to drop bombs at an altitude of 20,000 m, surpassing 2 Mach in speed, and having bombs traveling tens of kilometers upon being dropped.
+This aircraft could also carry unguided bombs and displayed great bombing skills, being able to drop bombs at an altitude of 20,000 meters, surpassing 2 Mach in speed, and having bombs traveling tens of kilometers upon being dropped.